Deepak-Ahirwal/aws-apigateway-lambda-mqtt-java8/README.md

 ```
 # Arguments for the Applications
 To run the samples, you will also need to provide the following arguments through the command line:
-* clientEndpoint: client endpoint, in the form of <prefix>.iot.<region>.amazonaws.com
+- **clientEndpoint**: client endpoint, in the form of <prefix>.iot.<region>.amazonaws.com
-* clientId: client ID
+- **clientId**: specify client ID.
-* thingName: AWS IoT thing name (not required for the Publish sample)
+- **thingName**: AWS IoT thing name (not required for the Publish sample)
 You will also need to provide either set of the following arguments for authentication.
 For an MQTT connection, provide these arguments:
-* certificateFile: X.509 based certificate file (For Just-in-time registration, this is the concatenated file from both the device certificate and CA certificate.
+- **certificateFile**: X.509 based certificate file (For Just-in-time registration, this is the concatenated file from both the device certificate and CA certificate.
 For more information about Just-in-Time Registration, please see this blog.
-* privateKeyFile: private key file
+- **privateKeyFile**: private key file
-* keyAlgorithm: (optional) RSA or EC.
+- **keyAlgorithm**: (optional) RSA or EC.
 If not specified, RSA is used.

 # Create Lambda Function